Good Horse, Bad Horse. A Letter to Syed Saddiq.

 Well-meaning family and friends will always advice you to pursue ‘selfish’ goals that would benefit you.
 But always remember you are fulfilling a once-in-a-lifetime opportunity just like Steve Jobs and Bill Gates who dropped out of university when their lifetime opportunity came knocking at their door.

 You turned down Oxford University a second time, a scholarship offer worth RM400,000.
-But one day Oxford or some other world recognized University will probably give you a Doctorate for the great lifetime work you will do like Jobs and Gates.
-Starting so young you may just be the future youngest Prime Minister of Malaysia.
+But one day Oxford or some other world recognized University will probably give you a doctorate for the great lifetime work you will do like Jobs and Gates.

-Learn from your mentors and observe Mahathir‘s strategies.
-No text book or ‘book-wise’ University can ever teach you ‘street-wise’ wisdom and knowledge you will be learning the next 5 years or more.
+Learn from your mentors and observe Dr Mahathir Mohamad‘s strategies.
+No text book or ‘book-wise’ University can ever teach you ‘street-wise’ wisdom and knowledge you will be learning the next five years or more.

-You bet on the good horse, albeit a very risky horse at that time, and now the oldest Prime Minister horse on Earth.
-You made a strong stand for integrity and trust.
+You bet on the good horse, albeit a very risky horse at that time, and now the oldest prime minister horse on Earth (Tun Mahathir) You made a strong stand for integrity and trust.
 You spoke up against kleptocracy.
 Unlike many Ministers and CEOs like Tony Fernandes, you did not buckle under pressure.

 Malaysians and foreigners had been banned, jailed, persecuted, sacked, resigned, humiliated, business lost or closed down, and heavily pressured by a tyrannical and kleptocratic government for standing for their principles and against kleptocracy.